Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Simulations Results

-Although it is not shown, MBP$_4$ outperforms normalized BP$_4$, especially for small $k$.
-Note that a comparison of the neural BP \cite{LP19} and normalized BP$_4$ on $[[256,32]]$ bicycle codes was given in \cite{KL21a}; it would be difficult to use neural BP on large code sizes such as $[[3786,946]]$ here.

 The average numbers of iterations are shown in Fig.~\ref{fig:3786}\,(c).
-After applying $\alpha$, the iterations can be reduced if the decoder has better convergence behavior.
-For $k=12$, the convergence improvement is obvious since there are more lower-weight stabilizers and hence more low-weight degenerate errors.
+Fewer iterations are required if the decoder has better convergence behavior.
+After applying $\alpha$, the case of $k=12$ has obvious improvement, since there are more lower-weight stabilizers, i.e., there are more low-weight degenerate errors for MBP$_4$ to converge.
+On the other hand, the cases of $k>12$ may require slightly more iterations to have MBP$_4$ improved from BP$_4$.

-Next we study whether \ourBP improves the error suppression ratio $n_e/n_0$ considered in \eq{eq:degen}.
-We remark that BP$_4$ in Fig.~\ref{fig:3786}\,(a) has $n_e/n_0\approx 1$ for all cases.
-MBP$_4$ in Fig.~\ref{fig:3786}\,(b) starts to have $n_e/n_0<1$ for $k\le 16$.
-We list some raw data of Fig.~\ref{fig:3786}\,(b) in Table~\ref{tbl:bic_degen}.
-It shows that MBP$_4$ has a smaller $n_e/n_0$ for a smaller $k$, i.e., the decoder exploits the degeneracy more for a code with lower-weight stabilizers.
-Fixing to $k=16$ or 12, for a smaller $\epsilon$, the ratio $n_e/n_0$ is also smaller, providing a lower error-floor.
-It is possible to lower $n_e/n_0$ by using $k<12$, but the case of $k=12$ has already compromised the minimum distance, resulting in a too-high error-floor.

-Also listed in Table~\ref{tbl:bic_degen} is the number of {undetected errors}.
-The undetected error rate $n_u/n_{\text{tot}} \,\ne 0$ for \mbox{$k=12$}.
-However, this is ten times lower than the case of conventional BP$_4$ with $\alpha=1$.
+Although it is not shown, normalized BP$_4$ (cf.~\eq{eq:gamma_nmN}) also improves from BP$_4$, but MBP$_4$ outperforms normalized BP$_4$, especially for small $k$.
+Normalized BP$_4$ can compete the neural BP \cite{LP19} on $[[256,32]]$ bicycle codes, as shown in \cite{KL21a}.
+It would be difficult to train a neural BP on large code sizes such as $[[3786,946]]$ here.

+Next we study whether MBP$_4$ has good error suppression ratio $n_{\rm e}/n_{\rm 0}$ \eq{eq:degen}.
+This ratio reduces if the decoder finds degenerate errors often when the actual error is not located.
+(M)BP$_4$ can have $n_{\rm e}/n_{\rm 0}<1$ for $k=16$ and $12$ in the region of $\epsilon\leq 0.049$.
+Detailed event counts $n_{\rm 0}$, $n_{\rm e}$, $n_{\rm u}$, and $n_{\rm tot}$ in this region are provided in Table~\ref{tbl:bic_degen}.
+Observe that a decoder (especially MBP$_4$) exploits the degeneracy more for a code with smaller $k$ (stronger degeneracy).
+When $\epsilon$ gets smaller, the ratio $n_{\rm e}/n_{\rm 0}$ reduces significantly for MBP$_4$ on both codes, especially for $k=12$, although the minimum distance of this case is too small to have a low error-floor.
+We remark that conventional BP$_4$ has $n_{\rm e}/n_{\rm 0}\approx 1$ for $k\ge 16$.
+Also listed in Table~\ref{tbl:bic_degen} are the numbers of undetected errors, which are nonzero for ${ k=12 }$.
+However, the ratio $n_{\rm u}/n_{\rm tot}$ tends to be small.

+To further improve the decoding performance, we apply AMBP$_4$ with $\alpha^*\in\{2.4, 2.39, \dots, 0.5\}$.
+Herein we consider the serial schedule because it accelerates the message update and enlarges the error-correction radius in finite iterations.
+The performance curves in Fig.~\ref{fig:3786}\,(b) are significantly improved as shown in Fig.~\ref{fig:AMBP_bic}.

+For quantum communication, we may consider a target logical error rate $10^{-4}$ \cite{MMM04}, and quantum retransmission is possible if necessary \cite{YLZ21}.
+Consider that $\epsilon \approx t/N$ for large~$N$.
+The quantum Gilbert--Varshamov rate \cite{EM96,GotPhD} states that there exist codes of rate $1/4$ to achieve arbitrarily low logical error rate at $\epsilon=0.063$ for asymptotically large $N$.
+As shown in Fig.~\ref{fig:AMBP_bic}, the $[[3786,946]]$ bicycle code with ${k=16}$ achieves logical error rate $10^{-4}$ at $\epsilon=0.057$, which is close to the quantum Gilbert--Varshamov rate.